-British and French fishermen celebrate progress in scallop war talks
+Could end to English Channel scallop wars be in sight?
+British and French fishermen celebrate progress in talks

 -

-British and French fishermen celebrate progress in scallop war talks
+Could end to English Channel scallop wars be in sight?
+British and French fishermen celebrate progress in talks

 British and French fisherman have celebrated progress made in negotiations to end the scallop wars in the English Channel.